Python-Test-Engineer/PyTest-Cookbook/docs/index.md

 ## PyTest Full Stack, (PFS)

-The PyTest Full Stack suite has an installation tat will just require a 1-2-3 of:
+The PyTest Full Stack suite has an installation that will just require a 1-2-3 of:

 1. `pip install -r requirements.txt`.
 2. `playwright install` to load Playwright browsers.